Nickelate superconductors: an ongoing dialog between theory and experiments: Conclusions and perspectives

 Shedding light on these issues will not only help understanding superconductivity in these specific low-valence layered nickelates but will also provide new perspectives about the nature of unconventional superconductivity in general.

 {\it Acknowledgments.---} We dedicate this review on this 1-year-old topic to I. E. Dzyaloshinskii in celebration of his 90th birthday.
 We thank M. R. Norman and X. Blase for useful comments.
+A. B. acknowledges the support from NSF DMR 2045826.